Azumi67/FRP-V2ray-Loadbalance/README.md

    - Do the same thing in iran side as well. you can specify port range if you have a lot of ports. for example: kharej v2ray ports = 8080,8081,8082  | iran v2ray ports = 8080,8081,8082 < this is an example

      ![R (12)](https://github.com/Azumi67/FRP-V2ray-Loadbalance/assets/119934376/2f672098-4b41-4da7-b930-7f17f2c774e2) Additional example :
-     - You can use different methods if you want. for example you can establish a tunnel using 3 kharej IPV6 with different ports and on iran side, from the menu, choose singleconfig and use a port range instead. ( you don't need to choose mutli config if you don't want to)
+     - You can use different methods if you want. for example you can establish a tunnel using 3 kharej IPV6 with different ports and on iran side, from the menu, choose single config and use a port range instead. ( you don't need to choose mutli config if you don't want to)
      - for example :
        1. Kharej server : IPV6-1 kharej v2ray port : 8080 | iran v2ray port : 8080 ---- IPV6-2 kharej v2ray port : 8081 | iran v2ray port : 8081
        2. iran server : kharej v2ray port : 8080,8081 | iran v2ray port : 8080,8081